Alvaro-Vargas/fastFeet/ReadMe.md

 ## :rocket: About

 This project is part of the GoStack boot-camp by Rocketseat.
-It is a complete application (Back-end, Front-end e Mobile) for a fictional transporter: **FastFeet**. <br>
+It is a complete application (Back-end, Front-end e Mobile) for a fictional shipping company: **FastFeet**. <br>

 ![](https://media.giphy.com/media/9tA6H1madRvUc/giphy.gif)